Blog

 When Should Children Get Cell Phones?

 According to Common Sense Media, smartphone use among children has risen significantly.
-In 2015, only 11% of 8-year-olds owned a smartphone.
+In 2015, only 11% of 8-year-olds owned one.
 In 2019, that number jumped to 19%.
 These numbers increase with age, with over 80% of children aged 14 to 18 owning a smartphone.
-Cell phones continue to be more prevalent in children’s everyday lives, with some parents having no problem giving their children a cell phone at a young age.
+Cell phones continue to be more prevalent in everyday lives, with some parents having no problem giving their children a cell phone at a young age.
 Other parents are concerned about the effects they can have.
-There is little agreement on the “right age” to give your child a cell phone, but we’ll do our best to give you the pros and cons of cell phone use and a better idea of when your child is ready for phone ownership.
+There is little agreement on the “right age” to give your child a cell phone, but we’ll do our best to provide you with the pros and cons of use and a better idea of when your child is ready for ownership.

 Benefits of Giving Children Cell Phones

 Thanks to the well-publicized use of cell phones for safety reasons and school emergencies, parents understandably want their children to have access to these devices.
-However, cell phones can also open educational opportunities for students that didn’t exist before.
-Technological advances have created a new educational environment with long-term benefits that we are just beginning to realize.
+However, they can also open educational opportunities for students that didn’t exist before.
+Technological advances have created a new academic environment with long-term benefits that we are just beginning to realize.

-Children often pick up new technology faster than their parents at home, so it’s not surprising that they would be more comfortable in a learning environment that included the same technological advances.
+Children often pick up new technology faster than their parents at home.
+So, it’s unsurprising that they would be more comfortable in a learning environment with the same advances.
 The use of technology has become more common in classrooms, thanks to the abundance and availability of cell phones.
-Students will be expected to become experts in all types of technology as they grow up and enter the workforce, so the use of technology in the classroom is a necessary step in their education.
+Students will be expected to become experts in all types of technology as they grow up and enter the workforce.
+So, using technology in the classroom is necessary in their education.

-Young children are not patient when wanting answers, and they are curious creatures.
+Young children are not patient when they want answers; they are curious creatures.
 The internet gives students countless ways to find information on any subject.
 Cell phones for kids have made that possibility even greater.

-Generations of students learned about history from simply reading books, but the inclusion of audio and video in a classroom can bring these stories to life.
+For generations, students learned about history from simply reading books.
+However, including audio and video in a classroom can bring these stories to life.
 Watching man’s first steps on the moon or hearing Martin Luther King Jr’s “I Have a Dream” speech can imprint those moments in a child’s mind.
-The use of cell phones in the classroom has made these moments easier to access in classrooms across the world.
+The use of cell phones in the classroom has made them more accessible across the world.

-As technology advances, so have educational apps online.
-Language and educational apps like Rosetta’s Stone and Khan Academy are more popular than ever before, and competition for these apps continues to grow as well.
-Teachers are using these apps in their lesson planning, and students can use their iPhone, Android, or other mobile devices to follow along or continue at their own pace.
+As technology advances, educational apps online have advanced as well.
+Language and educational apps like Rosetta Stone and Khan Academy are more popular than ever, and competition continues rising.
+Teachers use these apps in their lesson planning, and students can use their iPhone, Android, or other mobile devices to follow along or continue at their own pace.

 Harms of Giving Children Cell Phones

-Increased cell phone use has added more distractions and interruptions for students along with an increase in cheating and cyberbullying.
-Technology’s can have a significant negative impact on kids, while the benefits of reading to children and other non-technology pastimes such as music, writing, or art, are clear.
+Increased cell phone use has added more distractions and interruptions for students, along with an increase in cheating and cyberbullying.
+Technology can have a significant negative impact on kids, while the benefits of reading to children and other non-technology pastimes, such as music, writing, or art, are clear.

 Cyberbullying is a disturbing trend affecting children around the world.